Open 9am-5pm, Mon-Fri

 Open When the Library is Open*

-Reference Student Workers assist library patrons with basic research inquiries and directional questions.
+In addition, Student Assistants help library patrons with basic research inquiries and directional questions.
 This may include conducting searches in the library catalog or databases, locating library materials in the stacks, helping with printing/photocopying/microfilm machines, and offering referrals to ZSR Librarians and staff members.
-Other tasks include re-shelving reference items, assisting with the maintenance of the Reference and Government Document collections, and looking up book order titles in the library catalog.
+Applicants must enjoy interacting with people!
 Excellent customer service and communication skills are required.
 An interest in learning new research skills, perseverance in answering questions, and the ability to multitask are important characteristics for this position.
-Completion of LIB 100 or a strong working knowledge of library resources is highly preferred.

 * includes nights and weekends